Fukusenji Temple

 Google Maps

-From Tono Station, it takes about 20–25 minutes by car or taxi to get to Fukusenji Temple in the hills northeast of town.
-There’s no direct bus, so a taxi or rental car is the easiest way.
-The temple is easy to find, and there’s parking near the entrance.
+From Tono Station, it takes about 20–25 minutes by car or taxi to reach Fukusenji Temple, located in the hills northeast of town.
+There’s no direct bus service, so a taxi or rental car is the most convenient option.
+The temple is easy to find, and there is parking available near the entrance.

 Resources